Hacker0x01/docs.hackerone.com/docs/programs/retesting.md

 ![retest-2](./images/retesting-2.png)

-The original reporter as well as 4 random hackers participating in your program will be invited to retest the report through email.
+The original reporter as well as 4 eligible hackers participating in your program will be invited to retest the report through email.

 ![retest-3](./images/retesting-3.png)